lfender6445/theme_bandit/README.md

 # ThemeBandit

-Convert any site template (Wordpress, Joomla, etc) into a rack application.
+Enjoy rapid prototyping with theme bandit :heart:

-`./bin/bandit`
+Convert any site template (Wordpress, Joomla, HTML) into a small and simple sinatra rack application.

 ## Installation